isomerpages/moe-chijsjc/_academic-development/English Language and English Literature.md

-Our department’s work is tied closely to our school’s **Applied Learning Programme in Theatre and Debates.** Find out more [here](/special-programmes/Distinctive-Programmes/Applied-Learning-Programme/).
+Our department’s work is tied closely to our school’s **Applied Learning Programme in Theatre and Debates.** Find out more [here] https://cms.isomer.gov.sg/sites/moe-chijsjc/folders/the-sjc-experience/editPage/Applied%20Learning%20Programme.md).